Emily Scott (DJ): Career

 She appeared in the visuals of Robbie Williams' spring 2006 tour, and in a remake of the "Rock DJ" music video.
 She was the face of Lipton Ice Tea.
 In 2006, she was in the ITV reality series Love Island.

 As a DJ she tours Europe, Australia and Asia.
 Scott mixed a compilation CD called Clublife for Central Station, which is available on iTunes.
 She has supported fellow DJ Erick Morillo.
 She also appeared on the TLC show London Ink, where she got a Koi fish tattoo on her right arm.

 In the autumn of 2007 Scott was in the second BOB series of Cirque de Celebrité on Sky One in the United Kingdom.
 Later that year, she was voted the 9th Sexiest Woman in the World by FHM.

 Scott joined the cast of Australian Dancing with the Stars in July 2009.
 She was eliminated on 26 July 2009.

 On 18 November 2011 (Day 5), Scott joined Series 11 of I'm a Celebrity...
 Get Me Out of Here!.
 She replaced Freddie Starr.
 She was voted out on 29 November 2011 (Day 16).

 In popular culture

 In 2009, Swedish indie band Light In Your Life released a song, "Emily Scott", named after her.

 Personal life

 She married fellow Cirque de Celebrite contestant and ex-Five member, Ritchie Neville in Henley-on-Thames on 23 October 2008.
-They moved to Sydney, Australia following their wedding but split four months later.
+The couple moved to Sydney, Australia following their wedding however, they separated four months later.